Skip to main content ] Facebook Twitter Member area

 • There are other services that provide allied health and wellness supports

-Care at home could be extra help cleaning the home or more complicated services like nursing care.
+Examples of care at home could be extra help cleaning the home or more complicated services like nursing care.
 If you require 24/7 care, you may find a nursing home a better option for your needs.
-If you are still independent but want added protection, you may like to move into a retirement village.
+If you are still independent but want added protection and security, you may like to move into a retirement village.

 The aged care system is funded and subsidised by the Federal Government, you can access these services through My Aged Care.